Official: Walmart sold onions with salmonella in the US

 “This list represents the best information currently available to the FDA; however, it may not include all retail establishments that have received the recalled product or it may include retail establishments that did not actually receive the recalled product “states the FDA outbreak update.

-The establishment that attracted national attention was Walmart, as it was listed as one of the points of sale of the food distributors of the ProSource printer.
+The establishment that attracted national attention was Walmart, as it was listed as one of the outlets of the food distributors of the ProSource printer.

-“The onions involved are believed to come from the Mexican state of Chihuahua, but the packaging is likely to only say Mexico if a place of origin is indicated. “explained the FDA.
+“The onions involved are believed to come from the Mexican state of Chihuahua, but the packaging will likely only say Mexico if a place of origin is indicated. “explained the FDA.

 “If consumers cannot determine if they have onions from Mexico that they bought in the last few weeks, they should discard them or return them to the place of purchase.”